pettik/FrontendMentor--Parfume-onepage/README.md

 ## Welcome! 👋

 This is another challenge of making one-site page about parfume.
-This is repsonsive site - differences are in desktop and mobile image.
+This is repsonsive site - differences are in desktop and mobile image (750px and less).

-##See my solution
+## See my solution
 <img src="my-solution.jpg" alt="website Parfume product">